 FMF Foods Limited ('the Company') and its subsidiaries (together forming 'the Group') engage in the milling of wheat and whole dunfield peas, manufacturing of packaging materials including corrugated cartons, assorted containers and bags, manufacturing of biscuits and snacks food products, sale of rice, wheat and related products and investments.
+During the year Atlantic & Pacific Packaging Company Limited also started manufacturing egg tray using recyclable materials and also ventured into signage business.
 The Company is a limited liability company incorporated and domiciled in the Republic of Fiji.
 The Company and two of its subsidiaries, The Rice Company of Fiji Limited and Atlantic & Pacific Packaging Company Limited are listed on the South Pacific Stock Exchange.

-These financial statements were authorised for issue by the Board of Directors on 23rd September 2021.
+These financial statements were authorised for issue by the Board of Directors on 22nd September 2022.